Uptaker/ProductsDemo/README.md

 - Delete Product(s)

 ## Installation
-- Download and install the XAMPP https://www.apachefriends.org/download.html
+- Download and install XAMPP https://www.apachefriends.org/download.html
 - Import the contents into a folder in XAMPP/htdocs/<your_folder>
 - Import the .sql found within the root folder into the database either via terminal or PhpMyAdmin http://localhost/phpmyadmin
 - Turn on Apache and MySQL in XAMPP.
 The app is live at http://localhost/<your_folder>